The Work We Fund

 To improve the physical and mental well-being of men living with prostate cancer, together with their partners, caregivers and families.

-This project will use whole genome sequencing to develop markers that predict outcomes following radical prostatectomy or radiotherapy in prostate cancer patients.
+This project will use whole genome sequencing to develop markers that predict outcomes following radical prostatectomy or radiotherapy in men with prostate cancer.

-New tests that better predict aggressive prostate cancer from low risk disease so that patient treatment decisions can be optimised at the time of diagnosis.
+New tests that better predict aggressive prostate cancer from low risk disease so that patient treatment decisions can be optimized at the time of diagnosis.